Airtable-Labs/upsert-examples/data_source_examples/frameIO/using_pyairtable/README.md

   - `AIRTABLE_TABLE_ID` - the ID of the table you want to create/update records in; you can find this in the URL of your browser when viewing the table.
 It will start with `tbl`
   - `AIRTABLE_UNIQUE_FIELD_NAME` - the field name of the field that is used for determining if an existing records exists that needs to be updated (if no record exists, a new one will be created)
   - `FRAME_API_KEY` - [your Frame.io Developer Token](https://developer.frame.io/app/tokens)
-  - `FRAME_ACCOUNT_ID` - your Frame.io account ID [that can be retrieved using this endpoint](https://developer.frame.io/api/reference/operation/getMe/)

 ### Notes
-- The [pyairtable](https://github.com/gtalarico/pyairtable) handles API rate limiting
+- The [pyairtable](https://github.com/gtalarico/pyairtable) and [frameioclient](https://github.com/Frameio/python-frameio-client/tree/556b835503fca776fdb2dceda3ee6d76f2f1121f) handle API rate limiting
 - The field used for uniqueness does not have to be the primary field.
 - The field name for the unique field is expected to remain consistent.
 If it changes, update the environment variable
 - Each existing and new record is expected to have a value for the field used for uniqueness.